balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 - Check whether there are lot of open tabs?
 If yes, close the tabs that are not required.

-If it still doesnt work, raise a [bug](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)!
+If you still face the issue, raise a [bug](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)!

 **What should I do if my code is running slow?**